 - Slow down digestion and metabolism

-- Flood the bloodstream with chemicals like adrenalin and cortisol
+- Flood the bloodstream with chemicals like adrenaline and cortisol

 - Tense up muscles